glycerine/cshared-osx-issue/README.md

 This repo is an attempt to reduce/isolate that issue into a minimal test case.

-While I cannot reproduce the crash/panic (yet), I do observe that signal handling under OSX appears to be disabled by loading the golang based c-shared library, and I strongly suspect that this is a part of the mechanism of the crash.
+While I cannot reproduce the crash/panic (yet), I do observe that signal handling under OSX and linux appears to be disabled by loading the golang based c-shared library, and I strongly suspect that this is a part of the mechanism of the crash.
 And it seems like a bug in its own right.

+I think this is related to https://github.com/golang/go/issues/11794.

 on darwin-amd64 / OSX 10.10.5 Yosemite: